yaq-project/yaq-fyi/posts/scipy-2020-recap.md

 [TOC]

-## Virtual 'Poster'

-[Here](https://python.yaq.fyi/scipy-2020/) is a link to our SciPy 2020 virtual 'poster'.

 ## Hardware Birds-Of-a-Feather session

 Blaise Thompson and Kyle Sunden (the lead developers of yaq) hosted a BOF at Scipy 2020, the [recording](https://www.youtube.com/watch?v=6HxVbK14EDI) is available on youtube.